 Consideration Injection Machine Clamping Force

-Larger parts injection molding typically require large part injection molder with clamping forces ranging from 1,000 to 10,000 tons or more.
+Larger parts injection molding typically requires a large part injection molder with clamping forces ranging from 1,000 to 10,000 tons or more.
 Insufficient clamping force can lead to defects such as flash (plastic leaking from the mold cavity).

 Consideration Injection Machine Shot Size